Inger Nilsson

 Karin Inger Monica Nilsson (born 4 May 1959) is a Swedish actress and singer.
 She is a former child actress.
 She is primarily known for her portrayal of Pippi Longstocking in the Swedish-produced TV series of the same name during 1969 which was compiled, re-dubbed into German and later also in English and many other languages, and released as two feature films in 1969.
-In 1970, she reprised her role of Pippi in two subsequent feature films.
-As of 2005, she works as a secretary in Stockholm, occasionally taking small stage roles.
+In 1970, she reprised her role of Pippi in two feature films.
+In 2005, she was working as a secretary in Stockholm, occasionally taking small stage roles.

+Early life

+She was born on 4 May 1959 in Kisa, Sweden.

 Career

 Nilsson was eight years old when she was cast as Pippi Longstocking.
 First, she did a TV series and then four feature films.
-After Pippi Longstocking she trained as a medical secretary, but chose to pursue a career as an actress.
-Nilsson was, among other things, property master at the East Gothland Theatre and acted in several plays.
+After Pippi Longstocking, she trained as a medical secretary, but chose to pursue a career as an actress.
+Nilsson was, among other things, property master at the Östgöta Theatre and acted in several plays.

 Since 2007, she has been appearing on the German TV-channel ZDF as the forensic pathologist Ewa in the TV-series Der Kommissar und das Meer (The Inspector and the Sea).

 In 2009, Nilsson was a celebrity contestant on Kändisdjungeln.